 We have an interest in weak signal work on the 2m and 70cm bands.
-We currently have a vertical ground plane antenna installed at about 50 ft for accessing our local repeaters on these bands but the surrounding tree cover and lack of gain have prevented us from pursuing our interest in VHF/UHF contesting, Grid Square collecting, etc. on these bands.
-We designed our tower to accommodate long-boom Yagi’s on 2m and 70cm for these purposes and we have decided to install them as part of our project.
-I spoke with Jason at M2 Antenna Systems this evening and after some discussion about our goals and the tower and station equipment we have, we decided upon the following antennas and related equipment for VHF/UHF weak system work:
+We currently have a vertical ground plane antenna installed at about 50 ft for accessing our local repeaters on these bands but the surrounding tree cover and lack of gain have prevented us from pursuing our interest in VHF/UHF contesting, Grid Square collecting, etc., on these bands.
+We designed our tower to accommodate long-boom Yagi’s on 2m and 70cm for these purposes, and we have decided to install them as part of our project.
+I spoke with Jason at M2 Antenna Systems this evening.
+After some discussion about our goals and the tower and station equipment we have, we decided upon the following antennas and related equipment for VHF/UHF weak system work:

 - A custom 2M/70cm preamp and high power switching system and sequencer

-Both of these antennas have good gain and F/B ratios and very good patterns.
+Both antennas have good gain and F/B ratios and very good patterns.
 Initially, we will drive the system with our Icom IC-9100 Transceiver.
 This rig provides 100W on 2M and 75W on 70cm barefoot.
 This should be enough power to have some fun on these bands initially.
-We plan to add an amplifier on 2m and 70cm in the future so we selected antennas capable of handing 1KW+ of power.
-We are also having M2 Antenna Systems put together a custom pre-amp and high-power switching system to mount at the top of the tower which will accommodate our planned power levels in the future.
+We plan to add an amplifier on 2m and 70cm, so we selected antennas capable of handling 1KW+ power.
+We are also having M2 Antenna Systems assemble a custom pre-amp and high-power switching system to mount at the top of the tower, which will accommodate our planned power levels.
 Both antennas feature rugged construction to help them withstand the winters that we have here in New Hampshire, USA.

 It is important to pay careful attention to the feedline losses at these frequencies.
 This is especially important for us as we need 200’+ of coax feedline to get from our shack to the top of the tower/mast where the antennas are located.
 To ensure good performance, we set a target for the total losses in the feedlines to be no more than 1.5 dB.
 To meet this goal, we settled on the following configuration: